-Storytime: Embracing Nudity at the Korean Spa
+Storytime: Gettitng Naked at the Korean Spa

-Let's talk about everyone's favorite topic: NUDITY!
-On this occasion, how many of you can say that your body is your first love above everyone and anything else?
+Right now, how many of you can say that your body is your first love above everyone and anything else?
 Or, how many of you spend your time in the mirror wishing your body looked like that Instagram model you follow?

 People have different relationships with their body.
-Some people prance around naked any opportunity they can.
+Some people prance around naked at any opportunity they can.
 They have no problem disrobing in front of friends or at the gym.
 Others shower with their clothes on, for the thought of seeing their own naked body makes them disgusted (sad but true).
 Compared to the Europeans I've met, who don't sexualize being naked, I feel that the Americans I know don't feel as comfortable being naked around other people.
 Everyone has their own reasons but truly appreciating your body seems quite hard for some people.

 Blast from the past of high school Jess